LongShaper/chroma.apk/README.md

-# chome.apk
+# chroma.apk

 Credit
-developped & designed by longchen.be
+developped & designed by longchen.be# chroma.apk